federicotorrielli/blog/content/posts/our_quiet_fear_of_silence.md

 You remember boredom the way your grandparents remember ration cards.
 You recall long afternoons when the mind was forced to entertain itself with nothing more than weather and the smell of cut grass.
-That muscle has not atrophied; it has merely gone underground.
+That muscle has merely gone underground.
 Dig it up.
 Flex it.